 The long history of representation by contact in architecture can be mined for tools of contemporary design.
 Techniques intended for documentation, such as the surveys described above, actually recorded people coming into contact with materials.
-In the hands of contemporary architects, such tools can be used not only to document but also to generatively design interactions between people and matter.
-In addition to orthographic drawings, many other techniques were used in the 19th century for the representation of existing structures through physical contact, such as charcoal rubbings, wet paper "squeezes," and plaster casts.
-Through actions of rubbing and pressing, these processes created representations through the accumulation of mass, rather than line.
-Multiple versions of an existing object were produced, in a different medium and at 1:1 scale.
-These representational methods also recorded the contact of an observer handling a historic structure through repeated pressing and prodding.
-Moving even further from the architectural canon, there have been many types of ritualistic movement which have unintentionally created ephemeral drawings of architecture.
-Religious processions in the Piazza San Marco in Venice, for example, occurred in dialogue with the patterns built into the paving stones.
-The movement of bodies mapped out the spatial organization of the piazza, which in turn was articulated in stone to guide movement.
-Similarly, we can imagine how performance might be used today to document the organization and scale of a space, and to completely transform it.
-These cases show that even today, historical forms of documentation can be used generatively to produce substitutions, replacements, and iterations of a found condition.
+In the hands of contemporary architects, such alterations and distortions from interactions tools can be used not only to document but also to generatively design interactions between people and matter.
+In addition to orthographic drawings, messy.
+Deployed with self-awareness, it reveals many other techniques were used in the 19th century for the representation of existing structures through physical contact, such as charcoal rubbings, wet paper "squeezes," and plaster casts.
+Through actions of rubbing and pressing, these ing structures, landscapes and the people who use processes created representations through the them.
+It abandons all ambitions of generality and accumulation of mass, rather than line.
+Multiple universality.
+For too long, architecture has lived versions of an existing object were produced, in a comfortably in the general, using techniques that different medium and at 1:1 scale.
+These represen- privilege the universal over the messiness of the tational methods also recorded the contact of an specific.
+But to be specific is to be political.
+At a observer handling a historic structure through moment when the specific needs of people and repeated pressing and prodding.
+Moving even fur- sites are clamoring to be heard, it is essential that ther from the architectural canon, there have been we rethink our aims and our methods. many types of ritualistic movement which have unintentionally created ephemeral drawings of architecture.
+Religious processions in the Piazza At stake in this discussion is the subject matter of San Marco in Venice, for example, occurred in dia- architecture-whether its content should be logue with the patterns built into the paving stones.
+The movement of bodies mapped out the spatial the specificities of the external world.
+The mode of organization of the piazza, which in turn was artic- representation follows from its content.
+By aiming ulated in stone to guide movement.
+Similarly, we to translate an ideal into drawings, then into a can imagine how performance might be used today building, one is guided toward the all-too-familiar to document the organization and scale of a space, drawing techniques of orthographic, axonometric and to completely transform it.
+These cases show and perspectival projections, an interrelated systhat even today, historical forms of documentation can be used generatively to produce substitutions, replacements, and iterations of a found condition.

-In the hands of contemporary designers, such techniques can be used self-consciously through the processes of "bad" translation.
-While Evans revealed the limitations of direct translation, he looked only as far as projective drawing techniques in his search for resistance and liberation.
-To truly break from the lineage of essentialism in architecture requires acknowledging that translation itself is a corporeal, material, and social process.
-From documentation to construction, design is in itself a process of interaction between bodies and material conditions.
+In the hands of contemporary designers, such revealed the limitations of direct translation, he looked only as far as projective drawing techniques process of interaction between bodies and material conditions.
 Rather than continue to erase these interactions, we can deploy the techniques that foreground them.
 The historical techniques mentioned above-surveying, rubbing, squeezing, casting-all form a bridge between documentation and design, ostensibly recording a condition but actually producing a transformation that records interactions.
 When folded into a feedback loop between contact, drawing, and idea, these techniques render design inseparable from physical experience.
-This kind of translation occurs through iteration rather than erasure, with each iteration introducing new alterations and distortions from interactions between people and materials.
+This kind of translation occurs through iteration rather than erasure, with each iteration introducing new between people and materials.